CONTACT INFORMATION

 - The Evaluator(s) shall:

-- conducts site visit,
+- conduct a site visit,

 - reviews documentation of the CDC’s/LC’s internal assessment, and